Ressi-AI/deep-knowledge/examples/README.md

 - **Until finally…** *(Climax of the story)*
 - **And ever since…** *(The new normal)*

-> *Tip: Set a strong structure first, then enrich with engaging details.*

 ### Default (Neutral)
 Concise, neutral summaries ideal for quick refreshers or general overviews.